 As in years past, we continue to grapple with the ongoing question of peace and justice for Palestinians and Israelis.
-We come together now with our own country in increasing moral crisis.
-For some of us, we throw ourselves into this work and for others, we are weary of all the unending misery and turmoil coming from all directions.
-May we find strength and renewed energy focusing on these words together.
+We come together now with our own country in a growing moral crisis.
+Some of us throw ourselves into this work and others are weary of all the unending misery and turmoil coming from all directions.
+May we find strength and renewed energy from this parable: